AlMon/Book-Notes/The Pragmatic Programmer/Chapter 9 - Pragmatic Projects/Readme.md

-# Chapter IX - Pragmatic Projects:
+# Chapter 9 - Pragmatic Projects:

 - As soon as you have more than one person working on a project, you need to establish some ground rules and delegate parts of the project accordingly.
 - The purpose of a software development method is to help people work together.